Big Pigeon - Pottawattamie County, Iowa

 The US Fifth Army Reorganization, June & July 1944

-• After the fall of Rome, VI Corps was replaced on the Fifth Army's by the newly-arrived IV Corps (Willis Crittenberger), which entered combat on 11 June.
+• The US VI Corps was replaced on the US Fifth Army's left wing by IV Corps (Willis Crittenberger), which entered combat on 11 June.

 • In July, Fifth Army lost the French Expeditionary Corps of four divisions, also being transferred to participate in the southern France invasion.